notmike101/betterdiscord-google-fonts/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Notice: If you do not use this template for your issue, it will remain unanswered and automatically be closed
+Notice: If you do not use this template for your issue, it will remain unanswered and be closed.

 ----